unpoller/unpoller.github.io/documentation/docs/ins10.md

 ## 3 - Import Grafana Dashboards

-This project provides a few Grafana dashboards.
+This project provides a few pre-built Grafana dashboards.
 They are available on [Grafana.com](https://grafana.com/grafana/dashboards).

 Keep in mind these dashboards are just examples.
 You should make a single dedicated folder in Grafana to keep all of them in, and copy the graphs to new dashboards that you want to maintain.
 From time to time I will release new features (like multi-site support and multi-controller support) that brings new benefits to the existing dashboards.
 When that happens I update them.
 Keeping an example set allows you to update too, inspect the changes, and apply them to your own custom dashboards.